-You can determine if you have a C wire by doing the following:
+You can ascertain if you have a C wire by doing the following:

 - Cut power to the thermostat at the breaker.

-- Pull off the thermostat and find the wiring.
+- Pull off the thermostat and check the wiring.

 Do Nest or ecobee Need a C Wire?

-Trust Gilray Heating and Cooling for Your Smart Thermostat Installation Needs
+Rely on Gilray Heating and Cooling for Your Smart Thermostat Installation Needs